 Nearly all the skiing takes place between 1100m and 2400m, which is low by modern standards.
 In warm seasons slushy pistes are a problem.
 A particular concern is the warm Foehn wind that blows up from the south, and can quickly thin the snow.
 But there are compensations for being so low: “The underlying terrain is generally grassy, as opposed to rocky,” says Will Roberts of the British ski school BASS Megeve.
 “This means that it takes very little snow coverage to open up all areas, both on and off piste, and keep them open.”

-All this could be improved with a lift link to the higher ski area of Les Contamines (up to 2487m with much of it over 2000m) – on the drawing boards for 2013.
+All this could be improved with a lift link to the higher ski area of Les Contamines (up to 2487m with much of it over 2000m) – still on the drawing board.
 Even before there’s a link, the Evasion Mont Blanc lift pass also allows you to ski the resort’s 120km of pistes – but you’ll have to drive, or take the bus, via St-Gervais.

 A beautiful town centre